Hakka people: Hill song

 Hakka hill songs are traditionally used by hillside farmers in parts of Taiwan and China, mainly for entertainment in the farming fields and courting practices.
 They are characterized by the strong, resonating melody and voice, which echo around hills and can be heard for up to a mile around the area.
 Hill songs can be considered a form of communication, as their participants often use them to communicate love songs or news.

 Hakkapop

 Hakkapop is a genre of Hakka pop music made primarily in China, Taiwan, Malaysia and Indonesia.

+Hakka Eight Sounds

+Hakka Eight Sounds is an instrument ensemble that commonly performs at communal events.
+The name Eight Sounds comes from the eight materials used to construct instruments outlined in the Zhou Rites, an ancient Chinese classification system.
+The materials include “metal, stone, earth, leather, silk, wood, gourd, and bamboo”.

+In Taiwanese Eight Sounds, the ensembles tend to contain four musicians and four core elements; the suona, the erxian, the panghu, and percussion.
+The suona is a wind instrument that leads the ensemble and plays the main melody.
+Next, the erxian and panghu are string fiddles that form the harmony.
+Lastly, composed of drums, gongs, and clappers, the percussion section controls the rhythm and tempo.
+Depending on the context and location of performance, Eight Sounds ensembles may include additional instruments and differing numbers of musicians.

+Taiwanese Eight Sounds ensembles typically perform at Hakka weddings, religious and temple rituals, and at funerals.
+Prior to the 1970s, Eight Sounds ensembles played for joyous occasions.
+However, westernization and new technology caused a significant decline in Eight Sounds performances.
+In an attempt to survive, the ensembles began playing at funerals.
+Though playing at funerals temporarily increased performances, overall Eight Sounds is still in decline and its performer base is aging and shrinking.

 Views on gender

 Historically, Hakka women did not bind their feet when the practice was commonplace in other parts of China.
 Hakka women are known for their independent nature and willingness to engage in hard work typically reserved for men in other dialect groups.

 This may have been driven by historical necessity rather than cultural differences, since the Hakka employed marginal hill lands which were less fertile than the river valleys occupied by other Han subgroups, such as the Cantonese, the Teochew and the Hoklo people.